-* The ARCHIVE of all past posts is located here, and includes a search engine:
+* The ARCHIVE of all past posts/articles/blogs is located here, and includes a search engine:

 Sant Mat Links — Online Resources

 * Spiritual Awakening Radio and Sant Mat Satsang Podcasts, Free and Available Online — Hear Podcasts On Demand For Free Anytime 24/7:

 * Sant Mat E Library — Hundreds of Books Online — Recommended Reading:

-* Daily Spiritual Quotes/Quote of the Day/Social Networking
+* Daily Spiritual Quotes/Quote of the Day/Social Media

 @ Facebook: Sant Mat Radhasoami: